Short breaks for adults with learning disabilities, autism, and complex health needs

 If anyone is considering a similar path, I wouldn’t hesitate to recommend it.
 What these people do here means that George can have a fulfilled and happy life at home.
 Ultimately, the most important thing is that the team does everything for the people they support—that’s what really matters.

-“Coming to a place like this is like a little pressure release valve.
-It gives his mum and me time on our own to have a relationship… The fact that what these people do here means he has a fulfilled and happy life at home.”
-Ian, father of George
+“Coming to a place like this is like a little pressure release valve... it gives his mum and me time on our own.
+The fact that what these people do here means he has a fulfilled and happy life at home.”— Ian, father of George

 How to book a short stay at Jasmine House